DingyiYang/Awesome-Story-Evaluation/README.md

 🌟 More discussions can be found in Section 7 of our survey.
 <div align="center">
   <img src="imgs/eval_performance.png" alt="LLM evaluation" width="700"><br>
-  <l>The Person Correlation results of popular and LLM-based powerful metrics on OpenMEVA evaluation dataset.</l>
+  <l>The Pearson Correlation between various metrics and human ratings on OpenMEVA (ROC) benchmark dataset.</l>
 </div>